cryptogosu/solana/docs/src/developing/clients/javascript-api.md

 );
 ```

 The above code takes in a `TransactionInstruction` using `SystemProgram`, creates a `Transaction`, and sends it over the network.
+You use `Connection` in order to define with Solana network you are connecting to, namely `mainnet-beta`, `testnet`, or `devnet`.

 ### Interacting with Programs

 The previous section visits sending basic transactions.
-At the time of writing programs on Solana are either written in Rust or C. Interacting with programs is a more complex transaction, and can be done similarly.
+Interacting with programs is a more complex transaction, and can be done similarly.
+At the time of writing programs on Solana are either written in Rust or C.

-Take the `SystemProgram` for example.
-The method signature for allocating space in your account on Solana looks like this:
+Let's look at the `SystemProgram`.
+The method signature for allocating space in your account on Solana in Rust looks like this:

 ```rust
 pub fn allocate(